mkpjnx/ObliviousSort/README.md

 Tests that the parallel version of quicksort and rec-orba are correct

 **Parallel Baseline**
+Measure OpenMP thread and task based parallel constructs, and how they scale with respect to cores, problem size, etc.

 **Parallel Timing**
+Measures how the parallel version of ORBA scales with respect to cores, problem size, etc.

 ## Known Issues
 - Although the algorithms are templated.
 The current implementation only supports